Nahhttan/normative_allocation_problem/README.md

 (This is a strong assumption.
 Non-linear well-being should be considered in the future; see extensions.)

-Now, we can represent the profile of preferences, i.e. the preferences of $A,B,C,D$, in a simplier way: the following matrix is such that each row now corresponds to a student, and each columns corresponds to n course.
+Now, we can represent the profile of preferences, i.e. the preferences of $A,B,C,D$, in a simplier way: the following matrix is such that each row now corresponds to a student, and each columns corresponds to a course.

 $$
 \begin{array}{rcccc}